 Conclusion

-The North offers a multitude of fascinating urbex sites for urban exploration enthusiasts.
-From the Roubaix spinning mill to the abandoned Valenciennes train station, including the Seclin fort and the Loos hospital, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+The North offers a multitude of fascinating urban exploration sites for fans of urban exploration.
+From the Roubaix spinning mill to the abandoned Valenciennes train station, passing through the Seclin fort and the Loos hospital, each location offers a unique adventure.
+By respecting safety rules and property rights, you can experience memorable explorations and discover the hidden treasures of this region.
 Happy exploring!